 How to Make to Homemade Puff Pastry

-Many mouth-watering bakery treats rely on puff pastry, but have you ever thought to recreate the flaky goodness for yourself?
-With a little help and practice, anyone can master delicate, flaky pastry.
+Many mouth-watering bakery treats rely on puff pastry, but have you ever tried to recreated it yourself?
+With a tips and practice, master the flaky pastry.

 This article has been posted with permission and originally appeared as How to Make Puff Pastry at Home on Relish